libp2p/specs/pubsub/announcesub/announcesub-v1.0.md

 ## Control Messages

 Control messages are exchanged to maintain topic meshes and emit gossip.
-This section lists the control messages in the core gossipsub protocol.
+This section lists the control messages in the core announcesub protocol.

-For details on how gossipsub routers respond to control messages, see [Message Processing](#message-processing).
+For details on how announcesub routers respond to control messages, see [Message Processing](#message-processing).

 The [protobuf](https://developers.google.com/protocol-buffers) schema for control messages is detailed in the [Protobuf](#protobuf) section.